THE LIMIT AND THE HORIZON

 The Art of Pietro Librici

-Degree in Conservation and Restoration of Art - Brera Academy of Fine Arts – Milan.
+BFA in Conservation and Restoration of Art - Brera Academy of Fine Arts – Milan.

-Specialisation in Conservation and Restoration of Contemporary Art - Brera Academy of Fine Arts – Milan.
+MFA in Conservation and Restoration of Contemporary Art - Brera Academy of Fine Arts – Milan.

 Graduate of the “Musica Arte Spettacolo” School, Milan.